Irish Drama ‘Striking Out’ Makes Its American Debut [Spoilers]

-Spoiler Alert: This article might include some details about Striking Out.
+**This article might include some details about Striking Out**

-The new Irish show, Striking Out, which debuts tomorrow, St. Patrick’s Day, on Acorn TV, is everything you’d want in a legal drama.
-Between the stellar cast and the writing, the show is as contemporary as any show on American television with a bit more character development and grittiness.
-Striking Out stars Amy Huberman, who is best known as Daisy in The Clinic.

-Acorn TV has compiled shows from across the English-speaking world, from Canada to the U.K., Australia and New Zealand, bringing comedies, dramas, and mysteries like Midsomer Mysteries and 800 Words, according to the Inquisitr.
-800 Words is about a recent widower who, seeking a change, packs up his family and moves from Sydney to the tiny town of Weld, New Zealand.
-The show was so popular around the world that it has been renewed for a third season and is now in production.

 This is confusing because this is me in #StrikingOut that starts tonight on @rteone at 9.30.
 But it's also kind of me today after a big night out last night.